michaelyatco/choredoor/ChoreDoorMaster.md

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/star.svg
 ```

-Refresh your page and you should see two small stars huddled in the top-left corner of their `<div>` underneath the logo image!
+Refresh your page and you should see two small stars huddled in the top-left corner of their `<div>` underneath the logo image.

-Task: So you have two stars resting in the top-left corner of their `<div>`.
+Task: Your two stars, without any __CSS__, are resting in the top-left corner of their `<div>`.
 Noticing a trend?
 Let's fix this default placement.

 Navigate to the __style.css__ file and under the `.header` CSS selector, create a new selector for `.title-row`.
 For this selector, assign the following properties with these values: